The Ford

 Transmission and drive train

-two-speed, because one of the three speeds was reverse.
+be considered a two-speed, because one of the three

-The Model T's transmission was controlled with three
+Model T's transmission was controlled with three foot

-foot pedals and a lever that was mounted to the road
+pedals and a lever that was mounted to the road side of

-side of the driver's seat.
-The throttle was controlled
+the driver's seat.
+The throttle was controlled with a

-with a lever on the steering wheel.
-The left pedal was
+lever on the steering wheel.
+The left pedal was used to

-used to engage the gear.
-With the handbrake in either
+engage the gear.
+With the handbrake in either the mid

-the mid position or fully forward and the pedal pressed
+position or fully forward and the pedal pressed and held

-and held forward the car entered low gear.
-When held in
+forward the car entered low gear.
+When held in an

 that could also be achieved by pulling the floor-mounted